christianalfoni/reactx/README.md

 ## Why Mobx Reactive?

 Mobx at its core is a performant and flexible reactive system.
-It was originaly introduced for classes, but as React has evolved it is time to rethink how **simple** Mobx can be.
+It was originaly introduced for classes, but as React has evolved it is time to rethink how **simple** and **compatible** Mobx can be.
 With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to embrace external state management with benefits such as:

 - 🕸 Handle state management complexity without the overhead of the reconciler
 - 🍎 Use plain JavaScript to mutate state